carbon-language/carbon-lang/docs/design/generics/details.md

 ### Example of declaring interfaces with cyclic references

-In this example, `Node` has an `EdgeType` associated facet that is constrained to implement `Edge`, and `Edge` has a `NodeType` associated facet that is constrained to implement `Node`.
-Furthermore, the `NodeType` of an `EdgeType` is the original type, and the other way around.
+In this example, `Node` has an `EdgeT` associated facet that is constrained to implement `Edge`, and `Edge` has a `NodeT` associated facet that is constrained to implement `Node`.
+Furthermore, the `NodeT` of an `EdgeT` is the original type, and the other way around.
 This is accomplished by naming and then forward declaring the constraints that can't be stated directly:

 ```carbon
 // Forward declare interfaces used in